 Charlie Petch (they/them, he/him) is a disabled/queer/transmasculine multidisciplinary artist who resides in Tkaronto/Toronto.
-A poet, playwright, librettist, musician, lighting designer, and host, Petch was the 2017 Poet of Honour for SpeakNorth national festival, winner of the Golden Beret lifetime achievement in spoken word with The League of Canadian Poets (2020), and founder of Hot Damn it's a Queer Slam.
+A poet, playwright, librettist, musician, lighting designer, and host, Petch was the 2017 Poet of Honour for the speakNORTH national festival, winner of the Golden Beret lifetime achievement in spoken word with The League of Canadian Poets (2020), and founder of Hot Damn it's a Queer Slam.
 Petch is a touring performer, as well as a mentor and workshop facilitator.
-They are launching "Daughter of Geppetto", a multimedia/dance/music/performance poetry piece with Wind in the Leaves in April 2022 , launched their full length poetry collection "Why I Was Late" with Brick Books which got a "Best of 2021" from The Walrus, and filmed their libretto "Medusa's Children" with Opera QTO.
-They have been featured on CBC's Q, the Toronto International Festival of Authors, and were long-listed for the CBC Poetry Prize in 2021, and will be debuting their solo show "No one's special at the hot dog cart" in 2024 at Theatre Passe Muraille.
+Their debut poetry collection, Why I Was Late (Brick Books), won the 2022 ReLit Award, and was named "Best of 2021" by The Walrus.
+Their film with Opera QTO, Medusa's Children, premièred 2022.
+They have been featured on the CBC's Q, are the current Writer In Residence for Berton House (2023), were long-listed for the CBC Poetry Prize in 2021, and will be debuting their solo show "No one's special at the hot dog cart" in 2024 at Theatre Passe Muraille.

 Email contact charliCpetch.gmail.com

 Links : Why I Was Late (Brick Books)